Amey-Thakur/APPLIED-MATHEMATICS-III/README.md

 ### Acknowledgments

-Grateful acknowledgment is extended to [Dr. Subir Rao](https://www.linkedin.com/in/dr-subir-r-7ba04610/) for his exceptional teaching in Applied Mathematics, which played a significant role in shaping my understanding of the subject.
-His clear and disciplined approach, along with his careful treatment of complex ideas, made the subject both accessible and intellectually engaging.
-The habits of reasoning and problem-solving he emphasized continue to guide my analytical thinking, and his commitment to teaching has left a lasting impression on my academic development.
+Grateful acknowledgment to [Dr. Subir Rao](https://www.linkedin.com/in/dr-subir-r-7ba04610/) for his exceptional teaching in Applied Mathematics, which played an important role in shaping my understanding of the subject.
+His clear and disciplined approach, along with his careful explanation of complex ideas, made the subject both accessible and engaging.
+The emphasis he placed on logical reasoning and problem-solving continues to influence my analytical thinking, and his dedication to teaching has had a lasting impact on my academic growth.

-Special thanks are also extended to the faculty members, mentors, and peers whose guidance, support, and discussions contributed meaningfully to this learning experience.
+Special thanks to the faculty members, mentors, and peers whose guidance, support, and discussions contributed positively to this learning experience.

 ---